Weather simulation data

 Calculation of simulation data

-Forecasts can be very wrong after just 10 days, so how can we compute 30 years?
+Forecasts can be highly inaccurate for a forecast horizon of just 10 days, so how could meteoblue compute 30 years of historical data?
 In fact we only compute a 1 day forecast, starting from real weather observations.
-This short term forecast has been validated against 10’000s of weather stations over many years, and is very close to reality (it corresponds to what is called a "reanalysis" which is equivalent to the best possible forecast available for the day-ahead).
-We repeat this procedure for every day of the year for 30 years.
-That makes 8760 one-day forecasts per year, which are then joined together into a continuous >30-year time series since - the meteoblue weather history.
+This short term forecast has been validated against 10’000s of weather stations over many years, and is very close to reality (it corresponds to a reanalysis dataset, which is equivalent to the best possible forecast available for the day-ahead).
+We repeated this procedure for every day of the year for 30 years.
+That makes 8'760 one-day forecasts per year, which are then joined together into a continuous >30-year time series since - the meteoblue weather history.

 Availability of meteoblue simulation data vs. measurement data